 - 4 steps in the patent process

 - Patent Process: Invention to Patent Granted (Comprehensive)

 Design patent basics:

-To get a design patent, you need to apply for a registration with the USPTO.
-If you start to market your product without applying for the registration, then eventually (i.e., after one year) your idea will be dedicated to the public.
+To get a design patent, you need to file a design patent application with the USPTO.
+If you start to market your product without applying for the registration, then eventually (i.e., after one year), your idea will be dedicated to the public.

 The term for a design patent is 15 years from the grant date of your design patent.

 Situations where you might want to seek a design patent:

 Design patents are useful only in a few cases.
 Why?
 If the infringer changes the look of the product so that it does not look like what is shown in the design patent, then there is no design patent infringement.
 The following is a non-exhaustive list of situations where a design patent might be useful.

 Situation 1: To block the importation of overseas manufacturer overruns